 Jeffrey Hatcher’s adaptation of Nicholas Searle’s novel is predictably plotted and the impending twists are neither surprising, nor that shocking.
 These sharp turns in the narrative are more incredulous than involving, even despite the topicality of one disturbing revelation.
 It merely leans on the provocative emotional effects of those historical tropes and emotional traumas than delve considerately into them.
 The revelations are given gravity mind you, but it all comes across as very, very contrived.
 ‘Hitchcockian’ it certainly ain’t.

-McKellan and Mirren seem to be enjoying the material nonetheless and their deceitful interplay is terrific fun.
-McKellan’s flamboyant performance just chews through the upholstery of Betty’s dour suburban bungalow.
+McKellen and Mirren seem to be enjoying the material nonetheless and their deceitful interplay is terrific fun.
+McKellen’s flamboyant performance just chews through the upholstery of Betty’s dour suburban bungalow.
 On the turn of a corner, he can drop the twinkly old man schtick (complete with sleeveless jumpers and consoling gestures) for his truly foul-mouthed scoundrel (he revels in spitting out the word ‘cunt’).
-Neither the ruse nor the apparently seasoned criminal underneath is ever convincing, but it does allow McKellan to let loose some delightful double-entendres (‘I feel a sudden desire to get away’ Roy tells an unsuspecting Betsy after dispatching a goon in the Underground) and the odd comedic routine (McKellan makes such a mountain out of an fake limp you wonder how he’s fooling anybody).
+Neither the ruse nor the apparently seasoned criminal underneath is ever convincing, but it does allow McKellen to let loose some delightful double-entendres (‘I feel a sudden desire to get away’ Roy tells an unsuspecting Betsy after dispatching a goon in the Underground) and the odd comedic routine (McKellen makes such a mountain out of an fake limp you wonder how he’s fooling anybody).
 In fairness, the star does keep us regarding Roy as utterly loathsome.
 He’s undeserving of a scintilla of sympathy right to the end.

 Mirren’s poker-face performance rarely cracks despite the fact the audience are going to be suspicious of this quiet, unassuming widow.
 From the trailer, taglines and even title, we’re constantly expecting she might be the one telling a few lies of her own.
 Mirren doesn’t let on too though, remaining genuinely beguiling and unassuming throughout.